-Smart & Final to pick up a few Halloween party supplies.
-All the ingredients for this dish were purchased at Smart & Final, as well as the pumpkin (only $2.99), and the black and orange Halloween tortilla chips.
-I also got a great deal on several items (which will be featured in this weeks ad) I need for the party, such as bags of Children's Time candy, Mars and Snickers miniatures, and First Street lollipops.
-I also grabbed a few bags of candy corn, and some black and orange plates and napkins.
+Because I had so many things to get for the party, I stopped to my local Smart & Final to pick up a few Halloween party supplies.
+All the ingredients for this dish were purchased at Smart & Final, as well as the pumpkin and the black and orange Halloween tortilla chips.
+I also got a great deal on bags of Children's Time candy, Mars and Snickers miniatures, candy corn, and some black and orange plates and napkins.

 - 3-4 Green Thumb Mini Sweet Peppers

 - 1 Bag of Mission Halloween Tortilla Chips

 - 1/2 of a Medium Lime

 Preheat the oven to 425 degrees.
 Cut the peppers in half, scoop out the seeds, and wash.
 Place the wet peppers on a foil-lined baking sheet and spritz the peppers with olive oil spray.

 Place in the oven and roast for about 15 minutes.
 Remove the pan from the oven, and place the peppers in a plastic baggie.
 Seal the baggie and let the peppers "steam" for about 10 minutes.

 Open the can of black beans, pour off the liquid, and rinse the beans in a strainer.